sharkson-mgn/sharkson-mgn/README.md

 # Hello World.
 - 👋 Hi, I’m @maganiczny
 - 👀 I’m interested in programming and general IT, software and hardware.
 - 🌱 Every day I try to learn something new.
 I know PHP (oop), JS (with jQuery, basics of nodejs and react), so HTML and CSS too.
 I'am maintly full stack (web)dev but I know how works c++, Assembler, Bash/Shell, Perl, Java, Delphi and others languages.
 Show me language or library, give me a minute and I build something in this space.
 Besides, it administers its own server => this is knowledge about docker (compose), many distribution of linux and their difference structures, this is knowledge about services and administrative of server system.
+I have been dealing with this for over 5 years.
 - 💞️ I’m looking to collaborate on all who need worker's and not only.
 - 📫 How to reach me ...?
 Can You find me on Jabber: mgn@jix.im and [linkedin](https://www.linkedin.com/in/robert-%C5%82uczak-694974228/)
 - 👍 I’m currently learning React.js + Redux.